ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 There are several considerations embodied in the logic above.
-If BBR has measured enough samples to achieve confidence that it has filled the pipe (see the description of BBR.full_bw_reached in the "Startup" section below), then it increases C.cwnd based on the number of packets delivered, while bounding C.cwnd to be no larger than the BBR.max_inflight adapted to the estimated BDP.
+If BBR has measured enough samples to achieve confidence that it has filled the pipe (see the description of BBR.full_bw_reached in the "Startup" section below), then it increases C.cwnd based on the data delivered, while bounding C.cwnd to be no larger than the BBR.max_inflight adapted to the estimated BDP.
 Otherwise, if C.cwnd is below the BBR.max_inflight, or the sender has marked so little data delivered (less than C.InitialCwnd) that it does not